Parallel Order-Based Core Maintenance in Dynamic Graphs: Preliminaries

 \begin{definition}[Core Number] Given an undirected graph $G=(V,E)$, the core number of a vertex $u\in G(V)$, denoted as $u.\core$, is defined as $u.\core = max\{k: u \in V(G_k)\}$.
 That means $u.core$ is the largest $k$ such that there exists a $k$-core containing $u$. \end{definition}

-\begin{definition} [$k$-Subcore] Given a undirected graph $G=(V,E)$, a maximal set of vertices $S\subseteq V$ is called a $k$-subcore if (1) $\forall u \in S, u.core = k$; (2) the induced subgraph $G(S)$ is connected.
-The subcore that contains vertex $u$ is denoted as \texttt{sc}(u). \end{definition}
+\begin{definition} [$k$-Subcore] Given an undirected graph $G=(V,E)$, a maximal set of vertices $S\subseteq V$ is called a $k$-subcore if (1) $\forall u \in S, u.core = k$; (2) the induced subgraph $G(S)$ is connected.
+The subcore that contain vertex $u$ is denoted as \texttt{sc}(u). \end{definition}